I AM BOOKS - Your Italian American Cultural Hub in Boston

 A big challenge for a big mission, to share and promulgate the Italian culture and literature in a city like Boston, already renowned for its fertile University life and sensitive to the themes of cultural exchange and education.
 But was there a specific demand for Italian culture?
 I AM BOOKS proves that the answer would be a positive one, specifically in the area where the bookstore stands, the historical Italian neighborhood of North End.

 “We have a specific market,” underlined Orichuia, “we know exactly what we’re looking for.
 But, sometimes it feels like we’re looking for a needle in a haystack.
 Every year, there are dozens and dozens of titles in Italian from big publishers to small publishing companies.
 There are many different kinds of customers.
 Thankfully, we are in a tourist area in Boston.
-North End is very historic thankfully which brings in a crowd.
-It is also an area where most of the Italian immigrants came to Boston.
+North End it is also an area where most of the Italian immigrants settled.
 I attract them by offering events on a constant basis.
 The events are also a part of our mission because we believe that by offering events, topics to discuss and presentations we can be a part of a larger discussion on what it means to be an italian immigrant and an Italian-American.”

 A Point of Reference for Schools